Carry Out

 "Carry Out" is a song recorded by American producer and rapper Timbaland for his third studio album Shock Value II (2009).
-The song features guest vocals from longtime collaborator, American recording artist Justin Timberlake.
+The song features guest vocals from longtime collaborator, American singer Justin Timberlake.
 Timbaland and Timberlake co-wrote the song with Timothy "Attitude" Clayton, Jim Beanz and Jerome "J-Roc" Harmon; with Harmon co-producing the song with Timbaland.
 Mosley Music Group, together with Blackground and Interscope Records, serviced the song to contemporary hit radio on December 1, 2009, in the United States, as the third single from Shock Value II.

 "Carry Out" peaked at number 11 on the Billboard Hot 100.
 Outside of the United States, "Carry Out" peaked within the top ten of the charts in Canada, the Republic of Ireland, and the United Kingdom.
 The song's accompanying music video, directed by Bryan Barber, features Timbaland and Timberlake surrounded by women, which they attempt to seduce while dressed in fast-food restaurant themed costumes.

 The official remix was released on February 12, 2010, the remix features American rapper Twista.